Kolárovo: History

 However, these landlords never became favoured among the inhabitants of Guta who revolted from time to time against them and other lords.
 The inhabitants of the town also suffered a lot during the war.
 In 1311, Chellus, an armiger of Matthew III Csák, destroyed the villages of Guta, Nesvady a Zemné with his horde.

 The first village in this territory was called Little Guta (Kis Gúta; Malá Gúta) and it was situated on the right bank of the river Váh, next to the river Nitra.
 This settlement was also called Old Guta (mentioned in 1268).

 In the 14th century, the second settlement, called Great Guta (Nagy Gúta; Veľká Gúta), was established.

 In the past, the "Frog Castle" (Békavár; Žabí hrad) stood on the land of the village.
 It was built under the rule of Queen Mary in 1349 to protect fords and a business route.

 After the Battle of Mohács, the inhabitants of the two villages, being afraid of the Turks, moved to a safer place on the right bank of the Little Danube, to the Žitný ostrov, where present-day Kolárovo is situated.
 In 1573, the village was plundered by the Turkish beg of Esztergom (Strigonia).
 At this time, Great Guta had already been destroyed together with its old church, although the village had partially been protected by embankments which were a part of the fortress system of Kolárovo.

 In 1551, the village received town status.
 It was a fortified market town and it also obtained several privileges (to organize fairs, stock markets, etc.).
 It was under Ottoman rule between 1552 and 1595 and again between 1662 and 1685.
 According to the tax census of Estergon (Esztergom) Sanjak in 1570, 101 people were registered in 40 houses in Nagy Gúta and 19 people registered in 17 houses in Kis Gúta.
 In the tax census of Uyvar Eyalet in 1664, 44 poll tax payers were registered in only 27 households in Nagy Gúta, and 32 poll tax payers in 17 households in Kis Gúta.

 In 1669, Turkish units burned the eastern part of Kolárovo.
-Between 1848-1849 at the time of national-liberating fights, the retreating Austrian troops fired on the town after the battles they had won at Pered (now:Tešedíkovo) and Žihrác.
+Between 1848 and 1849 at the time of national-liberating fights, the retreating Austrian troops fired on the town after the battles they had won at Pered (now:Tešedíkovo) and Žihrác.

 Guta was part of the Csallóköz district in Komárom County of the Kingdom of Hungary until becoming part of Czechoslovakia in 1918.
 It was retaken briefly by the Hungarian Soviet Republic in 1919.
 Hungary regained Guta with the First Vienna Award in 1938, but it was returned to Czechoslovakia in 1945.
 It was renamed as Kolárovo in honour of Ján Kollár, a Slovak writer and scientist, in 1948.
 The renaming was carried out against the will of the town's population and as part of suppressing the Hungarian ethnicity in Slovakia.